mihar-22/whisp/README.md

 // `log` is available as an alias to debug whisp.debug('message.')

-// A whisp will not produce output for any log level beneath the specified level.
+// Whisp will not produce output for any log level beneath the specified level.
 // The order is: trace, debug (default), info, warn, error, silent
-// For example, if the level was set to `warn` then only calls to `warn` and `error` will be displayed in the terminal. whisp.setLevel('info')
+// For example, if the level was set to `warn` then only calls to `warn` and `error` will be displayed in the terminal. whisp.is('info')
 ```

 ## Runners